aguileraGit/blocks/README.md

 ## Python Generated Blocks

+This project has evolved a few times.

+### Background and v1 - Lego Style
-Blocks are generated using Python and [Cadquery](https://cadquery.readthedocs.io/en/latest/index.html).
-Blocks are composed of a common 5x5 *base block*.
-Each top-face is unique.
+The original idea stems from the [Provision Press](https://www.provisionalpress.com) and their simple Lego based kid friendly system.
+Piggy-backing off that, the first version were blocks are composed of a common 5x5 *base block*.
+Each printable face is unique.
+The Blocks are generated using Python and [Cadquery](https://cadquery.readthedocs.io/en/latest/index.html).

 The advantage to using code is avoiding repeated actions.
 Code to create each base is a simple line of code.
 Modifications can be preformed with minimal effort.
 Modifications, such as adding a version number to each block has to only be done once.

 Currently most faces are circles, squares, rectangles, arcs, or bends.
 They are made to *mate* with other blocks.
 Future work will involve more complicated shapes and letters.

-Ultimate goal is for them to be used with a small printing press.
-Some kind of frame will be created to hold blocks in place.

 Executing the blockLib.py file will generate (9) blocks as of 3/22 and export them as STLs.

-More work planned to export blocks to a single STL for easy 3D printing.

-See [Provision Press](https://www.provisionalpress.com) for their simple Lego based kid friendly system.
-It's unclear if this would work with their press.
+See [blockLib.py](https://github.com/aguileraGit/blocks/blob/main/blockLib.py) for the main library.

+### v2 - Font Focus
+This project moved to a more traditional printing press.
+The second library [letterLib.py](https://github.com/aguileraGit/blocks/blob/main/letterLib.py) allows for creation of *Type* (I think I've used that correctly).
+Fonts can be downloaded from [Google Fonts](https://fonts.google.com/).
+Using a few lines of code, an STL can be generated.

+See [example](https://github.com/aguileraGit/blocks/blob/main/letter-example-simple.py) for generating letter.

+With Google's new Font [https://fonts.google.com/noto/specimen/Noto+Emoji](Noto Emoji), emojis can be easily created.
+There are some known issues with this.
+See [example](https://github.com/aguileraGit/blocks/blob/main/letter-example-simple.py).